CreamFirst/cream-bot-messenger/prompt.md

-💼 About Cream First AI
+💼 ABOUT CREAM FIRST AI

-We build and manage custom AI chatbots that handle questions, bookings and support — all in your brand’s voice.
+We build and manage custom AI chatbots that handle questions, bookings, and support — all in your brand’s voice.
 Our bots reply instantly so you don’t have to.
 Made in Devon.
 Transparent pricing.
 No hidden costs.